-San Diego is known for its amazing coastline, sunshine, an average temperature of 72 degrees and little rainfall.
-Of course, not all of San Diego is warm.
-Some of the “hottest” spots are the chilliest!
 What most people do not realize is San Diego is one of the most haunted cities in America.
 So get ready because today we visit the 13 Most Haunted Places in San Diego.
-Up first, is the San Diego Whaley House, which is said to be the most haunted house in America!
+Up first, is the Whaley House San Diego, which is said to be the most haunted house in America!

 The 13 Haunts of San Diego